 This document is updated annually and is available for students to download from the CAT website.

-The principal authors of this Student Handbook are Adrian Watson and Tim Coleridge, with editing by the Student Support Manager.
+The principal authors of this Student Handbook are Adrian Watson and Tim Coleridge, with editorial support for 2022-23 by the Student Support Manager and Frances Hill.

-A Glossary in Appendix E explains terms and abbreviations used.
+A Glossary in Appendix I explains all terms used.